vinitshahdeo/inspirational-quotes/README.md

 ## Examples

-To view the examples, clone the **inspirational-quotes** repo and install the dependencies:
+To view the examples, please clone the **inspirational-quotes** repo and install the dependencies:

 ```bash
 $ git clone https://github.com/vinitshahdeo/inspirational-quotes.git